SoftInstigate/restheart-website/docs/get-up-and-running.md

 ## 5 .Start MongoDB ##
 {: .post}

-In pursuit of simplicity we are first going to start MongoDB without enabling authetication.
+In pursuit of simplicity we are first going to start MongoDB without enabling authentication.
 We'll see later how to enable it.

 You can just start MongoDB by running the `mongod` command from a shell prompt.
 It is configured by default to use the `/data/db` folder, which must exist already or you have to create it beforehand.
 If you do not want to use the default data directory (i.e., `/data/db`), specify the path to the data directory using the `--dbpath` option: `mongod --dbpath <path to data directory>`.
 You might prefer to run the MongoDB process in background, using the `--fork` parameter: `mongod --fork --syslog`: